Epsilon-Lee/Epsilon-Lee.github.io/_posts/blog/2019-12-31-summary-of-year-2019.md

 [Changlong Yu]() who is currently my friend who can chat with, walk with and discuss with.
 I learned how to live a work-life balanced life.
 Since he is an expert in knowledge-oriented NLP which I think is the most. challenging topics at this deep learning era, we chat a lot about how to use prior knowledge to regularise modeling learning, how to use symbolic knowledge to understand black-box model behavior and how to devise new knowledge-powered tasks for pushing forward the field of natural language understanding.
 Those chats are very engaging and I wish we can cooperate for a survey paper on this topic in the near future.

-Other friends who I learned and will learn a lot from are Jiaxing Wang, Baosong Yang, Shilin He, Tianxiang Zhao, Ziyi Dou, Mengzhou Xia, Deng Cai, Huayang Li, Zhirui Zhang, Wenhu Chen et al. I wish them a brighter 2020.
+Other friends who I learned and will learn a lot from are Jiaxing Wang, Baosong Yang, Shilin He, Tianxiang Zhao, Ziyi Dou, Mengzhou Xia, Xin Li, Deng Cai, Huayang Li, Zhirui Zhang, Wenhu Chen et al. I wish them a brighter 2020.

 #### Wish list